mozilla/testpilot/README.md

   * `docker-compose up`
   * This may take some time.
   * Note!
 A papercut: Sometimes the database container is not yet fully started up when the Django container wants to connect to it.
-When this happens, just try `docker-compose up` again. ([Ugh, this is a known bug in docker-compose][dc-bug].
-Maybe we can find a workaround?)
+When this happens:
+    * `docker ps` to get the name of the Django container, likely something like `ideatown_server_1`
+    * `docker restart ideatown_server_1` to restart the Django container

 * To visit the Django server:
   * `open http://ideatown.dev:8000/`